 - Possession of weapons is prohibited.
 Note: Students who wish to bring such items to school for projects or display must have prior approval and these items must be stored with the teacher in charge of that activity

 - Retribution towards individuals who inform school staff of breaches in the code

-- Wearing of clothing that is disruptive to the teaching and learning environment of the school and/or promotes drug/alcohol use, or discrimination against others.
+- Wearing of clothing that promotes drug/alcohol use, or discrimination against others.